altocodenl/tagaway/readme.md

    - If the request for an access token is not successful, the route responds with a 403 and with a body of the shape `{code: <CODE RETURNED BY PROVIDER'S API>, body: <BODY RETURNED BY REQUEST TO PROVIDER'S API>}`.
    - If the request for an access token is successful, the route responds with a 200.

+`POST /import/delete/PROVIDER`
+   - Deletes list of files/folders available in the PROVIDER's cloud.
+   - If no listing was done, the route succeeds anyway.
+   - If successful, the route returns no body.

 #### Debugging routes

 `POST /error`